somenath203/Clustering-News-Unsupervised-Machine-Learning/README.md

 ### About the dataset used in this project

 The dataset used in this project is named LIAR.
-TO know more about the dataset, click here: https://github.com/tfs4/liar_dataset
+To know more about the dataset, click here: https://github.com/tfs4/liar_dataset